-2004 2003 Shares issued on conversion of convertible debentures (Note) 10) Exchange of mineral property for marketable securities Shares issued for purchase of direct smelting one stockpile Shares issued for purchase of royalty Shares issued for acquisition of subsidiary (Note 3) Shares issued for purchase of mineral property \$ 88,950 404 - - - \$ - - - 54,203 Shares received in exchange for Tres Cruces option agreement - - Shares purchase warrants issued on acquisition of subsidiary (Note Stock options granted on acquisition of subsidiary (Note 3) \$ - 8,889 \$ 1,136 Operating activities included the following cash payments Interest paid Income taxes paid \$ 2,663 \$ 1,249 \$ 561 \$ 510
+2004 2003 Shares issued on conversion of convertible debentures (Note 10) \$ 88 , 950 \$ \$ Exchange of mineral property for marketable securities 404 Shares issued for purchase of direct smelting ore stockpile - Shares issued for purchase of royalty Shares issued for acquisition of subsidiary (Note 3) 54,203 Shares issued for purchase of mineral property Shares received in exchange for Tres Cruces option agreement Shares purchase warrants issued on acquisition of subsidiary (Note 3) - 8,889 Stock options granted on acquisition of subsidiary (Note 3) \$ - \$ 1,136 \$ Operating activities included the following cash payments Interest paid \$ 2,663 \$ 561 \$ Income taxes paid \$ 1,249 \$ 510 \$ activities with respect to financial, human resource and technical support. $% \left(1\right) =\left(1\right) \left(1\right$

-15. SEGMENTED INFORMATION
+16. SEGMENTED INFORMATION

 Substantially all of the Company's operations are within the mining sector and the Company has activities in six countries.
 Due to differences between mining and exploration activities, the Company has a separate budgeting process and measures the results of operations and activities independently.
-The Corporate office provides support infrastructure to the mining and exploration activities with respect to financial, human resource and technical support.
+The Corporate office provides support infrastructure to the mining and exploration